BowdoinOrient/bowpress/docs/Local Development.md

 1. Open **<http://localhost:8180>** to go to PHPMyAdmin, a web interface for interacting with database software
 2. Enter the username `root` and the password `password`

+### Working with Git

+Before starting any work, you should [create a new branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
+All the work you do to accomplish a specific task should be committed on that branch.

+Once you're ready, you should [deploy your changes to the Staging environment](Deploying%20to%20Staging.md) to test them.

+If your changes all look good on the staging environment, you should [submit a pull request](Submitting%20a%20Pull%20Request.md) to get your code merged into the master branch, then [deploy your changes to Production](Deploying%20to%20Production.md).